-My first two years were in a self contained classroom and I LOVED it!
+My first two years were in a self-contained classroom and I LOVED it!
 I felt like I really got to know my kids because I spent all day with them.
 I was able to incorporate science and social studies into the core content areas much easier.
-And I only had like twenty kids instead of thirty something.
+And I only had like twenty names, parents, and allergies to remember verses like…forty!

-This is now year four with multiple classes.
-While I miss being self contained, I have found many positives in teaching less subjects.
 Number one on that list?
 Less lesson planning!
-I also enjoy the fact that my “special friends” are only with me half a day instead of all day.
-I am able to collaborate with another teacher and have someone to support me with behavior needs.
+I also found a lot of relief in handling students with challenging behaviors for only half a day and with a partner instead of all by myself.
+I also enjoyed being able to collaborate with another teacher and have someone to support me with those behavior needs.

 But how to manage it all?
 That took some figuring out.